Many thanks to those of you who joined us to celebrate the completion of improvements to North Denver Avenue

-The Oregon Department of Transportation (ODOT) is in the design phase for the Oregon 99W: N. Victory Boulevard to N. Argyle Street improvement project.
+The Oregon Department of Transportation (ODOT) is in construction for the Oregon 99W: N. Victory Boulevard to N. Argyle Street improvement project.
 This project will help make the roads safer and more efficient for all users of this important transportation connection in North Portland.
 See link below for project map.

 The existing OR 99W (N. Denver Avenue) road configuration creates difficulties that have long been identified by ODOT, the City of Portland, local residents and businesses, and other stakeholders.
 Designated funds for the improvements will allow ODOT to address these concerns that were originally identified in the environmental assessment (2006) for the Interstate 5 Delta Park project.